kbairak/outbox/README.md

 <details>
     <summary><h4>Graceful shutdown</h4></summary>

 When the worker receives a SIGINT or SIGTERM, it will request a disconnect from all the queues.
 Any messages that are sent before the disconnect request is processed will be rejected by the worker with `requeue=True` (so they will be consumed by other workers, immediately or later).
-In the meantime, any messages that have already started being processed will keep being processed until the listener function terminates.
+In the meantime, any messages that have already started being processed will keep being processed until the consumer function terminates.
 When all pending tasks have finished, the worker will exit.

 Example sequence of events: